Harris Academy

-Harris Academy is a co-educational comprehensive school in the affluent residential area of West End of Dundee, Scotland.
+Harris Academy is a co-educational comprehensive school in the residential area of West End of Dundee, Scotland.
 Harris Academy was founded in 1885 and is the oldest state school in Dundee.
 Previously academically-selective, it became a comprehensive school in August 1973.

 Harris Academy is also the second-largest state run school in Dundee in terms of number of pupils and the school campus building after Greenfield Academy, and is known for being one of the most successful schools in Dundee and Scotland by record of attainment and exam result successes which are considered 'well above average'.

-Over the course of its history, Harris Academy has been housed at three locations across the city in Park Place, Perth Road and Lawton Road temporally, with its permanent campus based on Perth Road.
+Over the course of its history, Harris Academy has been housed at three locations across the city in Park Place, Perth Road and Lawton Road temporarily, with its permanent campus based on Perth Road.

 Admissions

 The school is situated in the west of Dundee, north of the railway line, the A85 and Dundee Airport.
 The University of Dundee Botanic Garden is nearby to the west.